michelin/suricate/README.md

 - H2
 - PostgreSQL

-You can define the DBMS you want to use in the `application.properties` file with the `spring.profiles.active`
+You can define the DBMS you want to use in the `application.yml` file with the `spring.profiles.active`
 parameter:

 ```yaml